 My undergraduate thesis supervisor, Prof. Alex Adronov and his student Dr. Sabrina van Gyzen gave me my first hands-on research experience in their lab at McMaster University.
 This experience made me realize that I enjoyed working in a lab setting and wanted to pursue graduate studies in a chemistry lab.
 Dr. Damha was, and continues to be, a mentor of high impact in my life.
 He is a great advocate for the field and really prioritizes giving his students the exposure and experience necessary to succeed in the field.
 Through his guidance, I feel I have established a well-rounded skill set that I feel confident will allow me to succeed in whichever direction my career takes me (ideally in the oligo world!).

 How did you become involved in OTS?

-What is special about the type of research/work you’ve done?
+What is special about the type of research/work you have done?

 What do you like to do in your free time?

-Other fun facts/tidbits you’d like us to know?
+Any other fun facts/tidbits you would like us to know!